When to visit the vet?

 -

 How is ALL diagnosed in cats?
 The diagnosis of ALL in cats is usually made through a combination of blood tests, bone marrow biopsies, and imaging procedures.
-Blood tests often show an increased number of white blood cells, and a bone marrow biopsy can confirm the presence of lymphoblasts.
+Blood tests often show an increased white blood cell count, and a bone marrow biopsy can confirm the presence of lymphoblasts.

 -